-- 7. Connections to Adjacent Properties.
+7. Connections to Adjacent Properties.
 Owner shall provide pedestrian and vehicular connections between the Property and the adjacent property (Tax Parcel 2321100001F) generally as shown on the Master Plan.
 The plans, location and materials for such connections shall be submitted to the County Director of Planning for review and approval for consistency with this Proffer prior to final approval by the County of the first site plan for development of any portion of the Property.
-The connections shall be either (i) installed or (ii) Guaranteed prior to final approval by the County of the first site plan for development of any portion of the Property. - 8.
-Streetscape Guidelines.
+The connections shall be either (i) installed or (ii) Guaranteed prior to final approval by the County of the first site plan for development of the property.

+8. Streetscape Guidelines.
 The Owner shall provide and install streetscape improvements in accordance with the applicable provisions of the County's Streetscape Guidelines policy or, with the permission of VDOT, the plantings (meeting County standards for plant size and spacing) may be installed in the adjacent VDOT right-of-way.
 The streetscape improvements shall be shown on development plans for the portions of the Property proposed for development and shall be submitted to the County Director of Planning for approval in connection with the County's review and approval of the site plan or subdivision plan for development of such portion of the Property.
 Street trees shall be located no farther than 10 feet from the edge of pavement, subject to VDOT approval.
-Streetscape improvements shall be either (i) installed within 6 months after the issuance of a certificate of occupancy for any adjacent Dwelling Unit constructed on the Property.
+Streetscape improvements shall be either (i) installed within 6 months after the issuance of a certificate of occupancy for any adjacent Dwelling Unit constructed on the Property, or (ii) Guaranteed prior to the issuance of a certificate of occupancy for any adjacent Dwelling Unit constructed on the Property.